datomatic/laravel-enum-collections/README.md

 ```

 ### HasEnumCollections trait
-If you include also the `HasEnumCollections` into the model you can query the models with new where functions `whereEnumCollectionContains` and `orWhereEnumCollectionContains`.
+If you include also the `HasEnumCollections` into the model you can query the models with the new where functions `whereEnumCollectionContains` and `orWhereEnumCollectionContains`.

 ```php
 TestModel::whereEnumCollectionContains('field_name', FieldEnum::PRIVATE)->get()